-The Democratic party at the time consisted of a coalition of several different groups that coalesced over their support of limited central government and support of increased individual liberties and state sovereignty.
+The Democratic party at the time consisted of a coalition of several different groups that were formerly Jacksonian Democrats.
+This coalition bonded over their support of limited central government as well as support of increased individual liberties and state sovereignty.

 Slavery would serve to be the major issue that drove a wedge into this coalition.
-There were effectively three major groups in the Democratic party divided along sectional lines.
+Effectively three major groups in the Democratic party existed along sectional lines.

 The Northeastern Democrats were led by former president Martin Van Buren and largely opposed slavery.
 John Calhoun led the Southern Democrats in the ardent pro-slavery stance.
-Finally, the Northwestern Democrats were led by several figures, though generally were conciliatory towards slavery, so long as free states were added in conjunction.1
+Finally, several figures led the Northwestern Democrats who were generally conciliatory towards slavery, so long as free states were added in conjunction.1

 The primary reason that slavery was such a big issue in the election of 1844 was due to the impending question of the annexation of Texas.
-Texas would be admitted as a slave state, which greatly worried northerners of the further expansion of slavery.
+Texas was to be admitted as a slave state following their successful Texas Revolution, which greatly worried northerners of the further expansion of slavery.

 The northeastern Democrats largely opposed the Texas annexation while the southerners favored it.
 Despite talk of fracturing for the election of 1844, the Democratic party was able to maintain the coalition by throwing support behind James K. Polk who vowed to annex Texas, as well as settle the Oregon boundary dispute with Great Britain to appease northerners.

-With this support, Polk was elected President and Texas was quickly annexed and admitted into the Union as a slave state.
+With this support, Polk won the election and Congress quickly annexed Texas into the Union as a slave state.
 Relations once again quickly soured between northern and southern Democrats as Polk’s term progressed, leading to the infamous Wilmot Proviso.

 What did the Wilmot Proviso Propose?

 The Wilmot Proviso, introduced in 1846, proposed to ban slavery in any territory potentially acquired as a result of the Mexican-American War.
-The proviso is named after Pennsylvania Representative David Wilmot who introduced it for debate in Congress.
+The proviso is named after Pennsylvania Representative David Wilmot who introduced the bill for debate in Congress.

-There is significant debate amongst historians as to who exactly originally proposed the proviso and whether Wilmot deserves all the credit.
+There is significant debate among historians as to who exactly originally proposed the proviso and whether Wilmot deserves all the credit.

 Representative Jacob Brinkerhoff from Ohio claimed to be the true author of the proviso.
 Under Brinkerhoff’s assertion, he chose Wilmot to introduce the measure as the Speaker of the House would not allow Brinkerhoff to bring it to debate on the House floor given his well-known anti-slavery stance.2